 There are many reasons to opt for a more environmentally friendly home.
 You will not only lower your carbon footprint, but you can also save yourself some money in the long run.

-After purchasing your home, you will probably look into things such as, ?
+After purchasing your home, you will probably look into things such as, what policy should owners of older homes consider?
 While searching options, you may be disappointed to find that insurance for older homes can sometimes be more expensive than their newly built counterparts.

 Because the materials such as plumbing and electrical work are aging, insurance companies see more risk in insuring these homes.